JYOTHY-DAS/Data-Analysis-Class-Notes/Day3.md

   <img width="411" height="273" src="https://github.com/JYOTHY-DAS/Images/blob/main/Hierarchy.png">
 </p>

+## Feature Engineering
+### Feature engineering is the process of transforming raw data into features that are suitable for machine learning models.
+In other words, it is the process of selecting, extracting, and transforming the most relevant features from the available data to build more accurate and efficient machine learning models.
+Feature engineering involves a set of techniques that enable us to create new features by combining or transforming the existing ones.
+These techniques help to highlight the most important patterns and relationships in the data, which in turn helps the machine learning model to learn from the data more effectively.

+### The success of machine learning models heavily depends on the quality of the features used to train them.

 ## Correlation vs. Causation: A Key Distinction
 ### Correlation and causation are two concepts often confused, yet they have distinct meanings.